Five Tips to Save Your Marriage From Financial Stress

 Finances can wreak havoc on a marriage.

-Here are 5 easy tips to keep your marriage first and keep your finances from stressing you out.
+Here are five easy tips to keep your marriage first and keep your finances from stressing you out.

 1. Live within your means.

 Regardless of what people tell you, debt is slavery.
 Stay debt-free.
 Pay off credit cards every month.
 Buy only what you can afford.
 This may take time to change your thinking, but it's well worth it.
-If you are in debt, make a plan to pay things off or sell them if you can.
-Living without debt is traveling light and gets rid of financial stress instantly.
+If you are in debt, create a plan to pay it off.
+Living without debt is like traveling light and can instantly get rid of financial stress.

 2. Be thankful for what you have.